Cyber Monday may be over, but great prices are here to stay.

 The gravel bike is a relatively recent, but extremely popular, cycling development.
-The best in this category offer the perfect combination of on-road pace and off-road control.
+A good gravel bike offers a balanced combination of on-road pace and off-road control.
 The challenge comes in picking the right model.

 You'll want to carefully consider which frame size and material work best for your needs, and you won't want to forget the other features like seat posts and gears.